Finite and infinitesimal flexibility of semidiscrete surfaces: Abstract

 \section{Abstract}

-In this paper we study necessary conditions of flexibility for semi\-discrete surfaces.
-For 2-ribbon semidiscrete surfaces we prove their one-parametric finite flexibility.
-In particular we write down a system of differential equations describing flexions in the case of existence.
-Further we find infinitesimal criterions of $3$-ribbon flexibility.
-Finally, we discuss the relation between general semidiscrete surface flexibility and $3$-ribbon flexibility.
+In this paper we study infinitesimal and finite flexibility for generic semi\-discrete surfaces.
+We prove that generic 2-ribbon semidiscrete surfaces have one degree of infinitesimal and finite flexibility.
+In particular we write down a system of differential equations describing isometric deformations in the case of existence.
+Further we find a necessary condition of 3-ribbon infinitesimal flexibility.
+For an arbitrary $n\ge 3$ we prove that every generic $n$-ribbon surface has at most one degree of finite/infinitesimal flexibility.
+Finally, we discuss the relation between general semidiscrete surface flexibility and 3-ribbon subsurface flexibility.
+We conclude this paper with one surprising property of isometric deformations of developable semidiscrete surfaces.